PraveenNagaraj77/PraveenNagaraj77/README.md

 # 💫 About Me:
 ### Hi, I'm Praveen N! 👋
 I'm a **Full-Stack Developer** with expertise in JavaScript, ReactJS, Node.js, Express.js, MongoDB, and modern web development.
-I have hands-on experience in building scalable web applications, RESTful APIs, dynamic frontends, and full-stack solutions.
-Passionate about writing clean, efficient code and optimizing performance, I thrive in fast-paced environments and collaborative teams.
+I have hands-on experience in building scalable web applications, RESTful APIs, dynamic frontends, and end-to-end full-stack solutions.
+Passionate about writing clean, efficient code and optimizing performance, I excel in fast-paced environments and collaborative teams.

-Currently, I am actively seeking job opportunities where I can apply my skills, contribute to impactful projects, and grow as a developer.
+Currently, I am actively seeking job opportunities where I can leverage my skills, contribute to impactful projects, and continue growing as a developer.

 ---